safeledger logo

 A company must satisfy a few core requirements to qualify for property ownership:

-• Active Trade Licence: The company must hold a valid, active trade licence from an approved free zone.
+• Active Trade Licence: The company must have a valid trade licence from an approved free zone.

-• Aligned Business Activity: The company’s licensed business activity must align with the intended use of the property.
-For example, a logistics company must purchase a warehouse or a commercial plot, not a residential villa.
+• Aligned Business Activity: The licensed business activity must match the intended property use (e.g., a logistics company buying a warehouse, not a villa).

-• Compliance: The company must meet all regulatory and documentation requirements from both its free zone authority and the Dubai Land Department.
+• Compliance: The company must fulfill all regulatory and documentation requirements from the free zone authority and Dubai Land Department.

 What Properties Can a Free Zone Company Own?